SonarSource/sonar-scanner-azdo/src/extensions/sonarcloud/overview.md

 To get started in a few minutes, you can:

-- Follow this dedicated [Microsoft Lab][getstarted]
+- Check out the official [SonarQube Cloud documentation][documentation].
-- Follow the SonarQube Cloud walkthrough in this Microsoft Learning Module: [Scan code for vulnerabilities in Azure Pipelines][msft_learn].
+- Follow this dedicated [Azure DevOps Labs][getstarted].
 - Benefit from embedded templates for common analyses:
   - **Classic** build pipelines templates integrated while creating a new pipeline
   - **YAML** build pipeline templates available in our Sourcecode: https://github.com/SonarSource/sonar-scanner-azdo/tree/master/its/fixtures
 - Benefit from a bunch of sample projects and pipelines (used in our automated tests).
-See the projects (.NET Framework, .NET Core, Gradle, Maven, Scanner CLI) [on GitHub](./its/fixtures) and the corresponding analyzed projects in [the SonarQube Cloud organization](https://sonarcloud.io/organizations/sonarsource-sonar-scanner-azdo-it/projects?sort=analysis_date).
+See the projects (.NET Framework, .NET Core, Gradle, Maven, Scanner CLI) [on GitHub][sampleprojects].
-- Get IDE Support with SonarLint integration to find code issues on the fly.
-SonarQube Cloud rules and analysis settings synchronize to SonarLint, aligning teams around a single standard of Clean Code
+- Get IDE Support with [SonarQube for IDE](https://www.sonarsource.com/products/sonarlint/) integration to find code issues on the fly.
+SonarQube Cloud rules and analysis settings synchronize to SonarQube for IDE, aligning teams around maintainable, reliable, and secure code.
-- Get a free analysis for open-source projects
+- Get free analysis for open-source projects.
 - **Start a no-commitment, free 14-day trial for the Team tier**

 ## About the Azure DevOps extension for SonarQube Cloud